 Daniel J. Brestle (age 70).
 Mr. Brestle has served on the Corporation's Board of Directors since July 2009.
 Mr. Brestle has served as a Senior Advisor to GF Capital Management & Advisors, LLC, a private equity and real estate investment company, since 2009.
 Previously, Mr. Brestle served as vice chairman and president of Estee Lauder Companies Inc. North America, a manufacturer and marketer of cosmetics products.
 Mr. Brestle held this position until he retired in June 2009 after spending more than 30 years in leadership positions within the Estee Lauder organization and its family of brands.
 During his tenure, he held numerous positions including chief operating officer and group president of Estee Lauder's high growth specialty brands.
 Prior to these positions, he was president of the Estee Lauder, Clinique and Prescriptives brands.
 Prior to Estee Lauder, Mr. Brestle held various positions of increasing responsibility in distribution, manufacturing and operations at Johnson & Johnson and served in the United States Air Force.
 Mr. Brestle served on the board of directors of Abercrombie & Fitch from 2005 to 2007.
-Mr. Brestle's qualifications to sit on the Corporation's Board of Directors include his experience in senior management at a multi-national consumer products public company, including experience in operations, manufacturing, marketing and brand-building, and his experience on the boards of directors of public companies.
+Mr. Brestle's qualifications to sit on the Corporation's Board of Directors include his experience in senior management at a multi-national consumer products public company, including experience of public companies.